Djenzenpan/MPROG-fp/README.md

 Third figure shows specific information for countries on hover with option to move to second figure for the selected country
 <h5>Optional</h5>
 <p>Third figure contains lines between countries that represent immigration between European countries.
 Thickness corresponds to the total number of immigrants.<br />
+Fourth figure shows immigration from countries around the world to Europe with thickness of line corresponding to total number of immigrants.<br />
+Fifth figure would be a reversal of figure 4, showing immigration from Europe to other countries around the world

 <h1>Prerequisites</h1>
 <h3>Data Sources</h3>